MC 2

 Scope and Content Note

-The Harrison A. Williams, Jr. papers (HAW papers) comprise approximately 1260 cubic feet of material.
-660 cubic feet are processed and 600 cubic feet are unprocessed.
+The Harrison A. Williams, Jr. papers (HAW papers) comprise 959 cubic feet of material.

-The HAW papers hold a wide variety of documentation types including, correspondence, project proposals, internal office notes, working files, legislative bills, Committee Reports, campaign material, press releases, speeches, Senate floor remarks, published or otherwise printed material, photographs, awards, memorabilia, microfilm, and audio and video recordings.
-Much of this material remains unprocessed, however, summary description of the unprocessed material can be found in Appendix D. Outside of Appendix D, all references in this Inventory are to the processed material only, unless otherwise noted.
+The HAW papers hold a wide variety of documentation types including, correspondence, project proposals, internal office notes, working files, legislative bills, Committee Reports, campaign material, press releases, speeches, Senate floor remarks, published or otherwise printed material, photographs, awards, memorabilia, microfilm, audio and video recordings.

 The HAW papers have a number of strengths for research use.
-The processed portion of the collection documents:
+The collection documents:

 · the activities of HAW and his office and Committee staffs on legislative initiatives, regulatory oversight, and constituent service;